Malivil/TTT-Randomat-20/README.md

 - u/Grizzledude8 on Reddit for the idea for the "Social Distancing" event
 - u/A_Very_Lonely_Waffle and u/Agenta521 on Reddit for the idea for the "Election Day" event
 - u/Slowghost16 on Reddit for the idea for the _randomat_soulmates_sharedhealth_ ConVar for the "Soulmates" event
-- u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode" event
+- u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode" and "Rock, Paper, Scissors" events
 - u/Speedlovar on Reddit for the idea for the "Care Package", "Careful...", "Compulsive Reloading", "Derptective", and "Opposite Day" events
 - Alex, Rhettg32, and Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flu Season" event
 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded